jessie-184/cyb101-prework-hieuquach/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [v] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [v] Tapping the button changes the screen color to a random color

 ## Video Walkthrough